-The following Immigration guidance note Produced in partnership with Emma Brooksbank of Freeths LLP provides comprehensive and up to date legal information covering:
+The following Immigration practice note Produced in partnership with Emma Brooksbank of Freeths provides comprehensive and up to date legal information covering:

 This Practice Note considers the options available for non-EEA nationals who intend to come to the UK to undertake a period of academic research.